SuperOfficeDocs/superoffice-docs/user-guide/en/diary/move-follow-up.md

 > [!TIP]
 > Select the **Week** or **Month** view in the side panel, go to the required week or month in the Diary and then drag the follow-up from the Diary to the required day in the side panel.
 The diary automatically updates with the required week or month.

-If you have entered a follow-up in the Diary but are not yet sure of the time or date to allocate to it, you can enter it in the activities list temporarily.
+If you entered a follow-up in the Diary but are not yet sure of the time or date to allocate to it, you can enter it in the activities list temporarily.
 Move the follow-up from the Diary to the activities list using drag and drop.

 <!-- Referenced links -->
 [1]: change-completed-status.md